the core of our corporate values

 Selection of PTA Balloon Diameter for Arteriovenous Fistula

 PTA balloon is the main tool for percutaneous transluminal angioplasty of arteriovenous fistulas.
 The choice of balloon diameter is an important and often tangled issue.
-Although I have done PTA for ten years, I am still troubled by this problem sometimes.

 The selection of the diameter of the balloon is nothing more than considering the effect of dilation and the risk of vascular rupture.
 The larger the balloon, the better the dilation effect may be, but at the same time, the risk of rupture is also higher.

 We always hope to find some rules, which can satisfy the balance between efficacy and risk as much as possible, and also have economic considerations, and hope to use a balloon to solve the problem as much as possible.